-- Calmly explain why under both PRB 1 and G.C. § 65850.3 your project is justified in light of the engineering documentation you provided, and the special consideration of ham projects is required by those federal regulations and state laws. - IT'S CRITICAL TO GET OUT 'THE TROOPS' (Hams, friendly neighbors, CERT members, others) TO THE HEARING, AND TO GET THEM TO SPEAK IN SUPPORT OF YOUR PROJECT!!!!
+- Calmly explain why under both PRB 1 and California Government Code § 65850.3 your project is justified in light of the engineering documentation you provided, and the special consideration ham projects are accorded by those federal regulations and state laws. - IT'S CRITICAL TO GET OUT 'THE TROOPS' (Hams, friendly neighbors, ARES members, CERT members, others) TO THE HEARING, AND TO GET THEM TO SPEAK IN SUPPORT OF YOUR PROJECT!!!!
 (Each fills out their own speaker's card). - Stress EmComm!